 We've learned a lot of love's toughest lessons from iconic on-screen duos.
-From watching relationships develop to seeing our favorite characters don their wedding dress, say their vows, and tie the knot on the big screen, some movies truly offer lessons of a lifetime.
+From watching relationships develop to seeing our favorite characters don their wedding dresses, say their vows, and tie the knot on the big screen, some movies truly offer lessons of a lifetime.

 Some of the most iconic movies about relationships are beacons of hope.
 Some are passionate but brief, and others are tragic heartbreakers.
 But they also all share one thing in common—they each tell love stories that connect us to each other and to parts of ourselves we didn't previously know.
 Plus, they're super romantic.
 And though you may never truly understand the impact of an experience until you live through it yourself, it's always helpful to see what we can learn from others.